-Let’s get it straight.
-What you heard was something.
-What was it though?
-First things first.
-You will want to rule out if the noise is consistent.
-Or if it is due to the wind.
+First things first, you will want to rule out if the noise is consistent.
+This will tell you if it is an animal or not.
+Consistent attic noises are usually due to the wind.
 Frequently siding, roof pipes, and other such components of the home come loose and make noise.
 This is more of a steady noise.
 Wind direction and speed may affect these sounds in your home.

 Likewise, temperature fluctuations can cause the wood in your home to expand and contract.
 Leading to what can be described as clicking or popping sounds.
 This is like when a ghost makes a noise, and you tell yourself that it is just the house settling.